candil-data-fabric/data-product-manager/README.md

             "file_path": "URI of the data file"
          }
       }' \
    # Mappings file is mandatory.
-Extension can be RML or YARRRML.
+Extension can be RML or YAML (for YARRRML).
    -F 'mappings_file=@path_to_mappings_file'
    # Translation file from source ontology to central ontology is optional.
-Extension must always be XML.
+Extension must always be RDF or XML.
    -F 'translation_source_to_central_file=@path_to_translation_source_to_central_file'
    # Translation file from central ontology to target ontology is optional.
-Extension must always be XML.
+Extension must always be RDF or XML.
    -F 'translation_central_to_target_file=@path_to_translation_central_to_target_file'
 ```